Java

 ExaConnectionInformation getConnectionInformation()

-This function should be implemented within the script's main class.
+This function must be implemented within the main class in the script.

 /*